-Midterm Exam: Absence due to sickness or other difficulties requires a medical note or other documentation, without this, the mark given will be zero and there is no make-up exam.
+Midterm Exam: Absence due to sickness requires a medical note within 48 hours.
+Without this, the mark given will be zero and there is no make-up exam.
 For questions, please contact the instructor.

 Course grades.
 Consistently with the policy of the University of Toronto, course grades submitted by an instructor are reviewed by a committee of the instructor's college before being posted to ACORN.
 Grades are not official until they are posted to ACORN.
 Course grades may be adjusted where they do not comply with University Assessment and Grading Practices Policy found at https://governingcouncil.utoronto.ca/secretariat/policies/grading-practices-policy-university-assessment-and-january-26-2012, policies found in the TST conjoint program handbooks, or college grading policy.